"Sounding-type Market Research" is rapidly expanding in PPP projects.

 The third issue is financial issues.
 Tax revenues have been declining due to population decline and a sluggish local economy, and are likely to continue to decline in the future.
 A major issue is how to maintain healthy finances.
 I think one of the issues is that it is becoming difficult to maintain and operate many public facilities in the same way as before.

---Have you noticed an increase in interest from private business operators as well?
+--Have you noticed an increase in interest from private business sectors as well?

 I think so.
-Nowadays, corporate activities are being closely monitored by investors from the perspectives of the environment, society, and governance.
+Nowadays, corporate activities are being closely scrutinized by investors from the perspectives of the environment, society, and governance.
 As the movement towards "ESG investment" that focuses on this point is gaining momentum, participation in public works projects seems to be attracting attention as a way to increase corporate value.
-For this reason, private companies also want to obtain information on public urban development projects, etc., and this may be one of the factors that support the implementation of soundings.
+For this reason, private companies also want to obtain information on public urban development projects, etc., and this may be one of the factors that encourage the implementation of sounding research.

-There are two main times for conducting soundings.
-As indicated in Ministry of Land, Infrastructure, Transport and Tourism 's "Guidelines for Sounding-Type Market Research for Local Governments (Summary)" (updated October 2019), one is at the initial stage of business planning, when the business is first being considered, and the other is when the business is in sight and concrete business implementation is being considered.
+There are two main times to conduct sounding research.
+As indicated in Ministry of Land, Infrastructure, Transport and Tourism's "Guidelines for Sounding-Type Market Research for Local Public Organizations (Summary)" (updated October 2019), one is at the initial stage of business planning, when the business is first being considered, and the other is when the business is in sight and concrete business considerations are being made.

 --Are the contents different for each one?

-Although they are both about listening to a wide range of opinions from the public, the content of the soundings is different.
-In the "project proposal stage," soundings are expected to "provide proposals with a high degree of freedom that utilize the know-how of private business operators," while in the "project feasibility study stage" that follows, the focus is on "scrutinizing the business conditions in preparation for selecting a business operator."
+Although they are both about listening to the voices of the public, the content of the research is different.
+In the sounding research at the "project proposal stage," it is expected that "highly flexible proposals that utilize the know-how of private business sectors" will be induced, while in the "project feasibility study stage" that follows, the perspective of "scrutinizing the business conditions in preparation for selecting a business operator" becomes important.

---What does the public sector gain from conducting soundings?
+--What does the public sector gain from conducting sounding research?

---What is the appeal of soundings for private business operators?
+--What is the appeal of sounding research for private business sectors?

-There are many reasons why people participate in soundings, but generally speaking, there are few soundings that give direct incentives to private business operators.
-For example, after the soundings are conducted, a business operator is selected based on the concrete plan, but from the perspective of fairness, it is customary not to give special treatment to business operators that participate in the soundings.
-Costs associated with the soundings are also borne by the participating businesses.
+There are probably many reasons why people participate in sounding surveys, but generally speaking, there are few sounding researches that give direct incentives to private business sectors.
+For example, after the sounding research is conducted, a business operator is selected based on the concrete plan, but from the perspective of fairness, it is customary not to give special treatment to business operators that participate in the sounding research.
+Costs associated with the sounding research are also borne by the participating business operators.

 What are the issues that are emerging?

---Are there any issues you are facing when conducting soundings?
+--Are there any issues you are facing when conducting sounding research?

-I think it is a valuable opportunity to hear the voices of the private sector widely, but I also think that some issues are certainly emerging.
-For example, because there is a desire to expedite the utilization of public land and facilities, there is a tendency for the soundings to become a place to find private business operators that will take on the task of commercializing the projects.
-It is necessary to insist on commercialization, but the utilization of public facilities and public land is originally intended to solve local issues and improve financial soundness, and commercialization is a means to that end.
+I think it's a valuable opportunity to hear the voices of the private sector widely, but I do think that some issues are becoming apparent.
+For example, because there is a desire to expedite the utilization of public land and facilities, there is a tendency for the sounding research to become a place to find private business sectors that will take on the task of commercializing the projects.
+It is necessary to insist on commercialization, but the utilization of public facilities and public land is originally intended to solve local issues and improve financial health, and commercialization is a means to that end.
 However, it seems that there is a tendency for the goal to just move forward with commercialization without the government having a clear idea of what to do.

 --It seems that ideal PPP are quite difficult to achieve.

-To begin with, local governments and private business operators have different timescales.
-Local governments have a long-term timescale to achieve the goals of resolving issues facing the region and achieving fiscal soundness.
-In contrast, private business operators have a short-term timescale to generate business profits.
+To begin with, local public organizations and private business sectors have different timescales.
+Local public organizations have a long-term timescale to achieve the goals of resolving issues facing the region and achieving fiscal soundness.
+In contrast, private business sectors have a short-term timescale to generate business profits.
 These differences in goals and timescales are fundamentally incompatible.

 I think so.
 To realize PPP, both parties need to compromise and find common ground.
-In that respect, soundings are effective.
-I think it is particularly valuable to hear negative opinions from private business operators, such as "Isn't that difficult in this respect?"
+In that respect, sounding researches are effective.
+I think it is particularly valuable to hear negative opinions from private business sectors such as "Isn't that difficult in this respect?"
 This is because it highlights the gaps that exist when realizing PPP.
 The key to establishing and succeeding in a collaborative project is to pursue how to resolve those gaps.
-If you only hear positive opinions, you will be influenced by information bias, which may lead to an underestimation of the risks of commercialization.
+If you only hear positive opinions, you will be influenced by information bias, which will lead to an underestimation of the risks of commercialization.

-I think that first the public sector needs to clarify the vision of what kind of urban development and business they want to undertake to solve local issues, and then indicate the provisional conditions of the business as envisaged at present.
-In response to these, private business operators need to consider how they can provide their own services and know-how.
-I think that the starting point of this process is a sounding.
+I think that first the public sector needs to clarify the vision of what kind of town development and business they want to undertake to solve local issues, and then indicate the provisional conditions of the business as envisaged at present.
+In response to these, private business sectors need to consider how they can provide their own services and know-how.
+I think that the starting point for this is a sounding research.

 --I see.
 So to ensure good collaboration, a go-between is also necessary.

-As you say, for soundings to be successful, I think it is necessary to have someone who understands the positions and objectives of the public sector, which is developing the city with a long-term vision, and the private sector, which is aiming to generate profits in the short-term, and can bridge the two.
+As you say, for the sounding research to be successful, I think it is necessary to have public sector, which is developing the town with a long-term vision, and the private sector, which is aiming to generate profits in the short term, and can bridge the two.
 Moreover, they must understand the various characteristics of each region, be knowledgeable about PPP/PFI, and have knowledge of various business schemes.
-Depending on the content of the project, various technical knowledge such as architecture, civil engineering, urban development, and the environment is also required.
+Depending on the content of the project, various technical knowledge such as architecture, civil engineering, town development, and the environment is also required.
 I think it is essential to have a consultant with comprehensive capabilities who has all of these.